fenago/ruby-programming/lab_guides/Lab_10.md

 later, also specialize in fixing broken input before giving you a simple API to parse and manipulate the data.

-In this chapter, we’ll look at XML, including specific forms like RSS, Atom, and XHTML.
+In This lab, we’ll look at XML, including specific forms like RSS, Atom, and XHTML.
 We’ll also look at YAML, Ruby’s built-in, simple serialization format, and CSV, which is commonly exported by programs like Microsoft Excel and Outlook.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Al labs are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All exercises are present in `~/work/ruby-programming/` folder.

 ### 10.1.
-XML in practice {#ch10lev1sec1}
+XML in practice

 The most common data-interchange format is XML.
 It is used to encode all sorts of information from documents produced in Microsoft Word to the